How Does Wage Garnishment Affect My Credit Score?

 The fact that an old debt, either a credit debt or a tax debt, is being paid through a garnishment doesn't usually show up on most credit reports.
 What does show up is the fact that the debt was delinquent and that there is a judgment against you for the unpaid debt.

 Like with most negative marks on your credit history, the delinquency and the judgment will eventually fall off your report after seven years.
 There’s nothing you can do to speed up that process.
 Paid or unpaid, that judgment will stay there for the full seven years and unfortunately it will have a negative impact on your score until then.

 The second is a budgeting concern.
-While it may be convenient, that garnishment eats up a portion of your monthly budget, which takes away some of your budgeting flexibility.
-The counter-argument here, however, is that you could potentially shift the money you would use to pay off the judgment to an emergency savings account.
+The garnishment eats up a portion of your monthly budget, which takes away some of your budgeting flexibility.
+Because your garnishment comes out of your paycheck automatically, you don't have the option to direct those funds elsewhere in the event of an emergency.